Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **Would it be legal for both the constructor that takes a string and the one that takes an istream& to have default arguments?
 If not, why not?**

 No, it is illegal to do so.
-Because if so, when user uses default constructor to constructs a class, the compiler will not know which constructor it should use since both constructos(the constructor with string parameter and the constructor with istream& parameter) fit the requirement.
+Because if so, when user uses default constructor to constructs a class, the compiler will not know which constructor it should use since both constructos(the constructor with `string` parameter and the constructor with `istream&` parameter) fit the requirement.

+## Exercise 7.40

+**Choose one of the following abstractions (or an abstraction of your own choosing).
+Determine what data are needed in the class.
+Provide an appropriate set of constructors.
+Explain your decisions.**

+(a) Book
+(b) Date
+(c) Employee
+(d) Vehicle
+(e) Object
+(f) Tree